Random directed forest and the Brownian web: Introduction

-The study of DSF was initiated by Baccelli and Bordenave [BB07], Coupier and Tran [CT11] have shown that for $d=2$ the DSF is a tree almost surely.
-Ferrari, Landim and Thorrisson [FLT04] also study a directed random graph on a Poisson point process, however the mechanism used to construct edges incorporate more independence than is available in the DSF.
-They show that their random graph is a connected tree in dimensions $2$ and $3$, and a forest in dimensions $4$ and more.
-In addition, for this random graph Ferrari, Fontes and Wu [FFW05] have showed that for $d=2$ under a suitable diffusive scaling the random graph converges to a Brownian web.
+Let $ {\cal P} $ be the points of a Poisson point process on $\R^d$ of intensity $1$.
+For each $ {\bf x} \in {\cal P}$ let $ h({\bf x}) \in {\cal P} $ be the Poisson point in the half-space $ \{ {\bf u} : {\bf u}(d) > {\bf x} (d) \} $ which has the minimum Euclidean distance from $ {\bf x} $, where $ {\bf v}(j) $ denotes the $j$ th co-ordinate of $ {\bf v} \in \R^d$.
+The directed spanning forest (DSF) is the random graph with vertex set ${\cal P}$ and edge set $ \{ \langle{\bf x}, h({\bf x}) \rangle : {\bf x} \in {\cal P}\}$. \ifShowMarginPar \marginpar{Notation ${\cal P}$} \fi The study of the directed spanning forest (DSF) was initiated by Baccelli {\it et al.}\/ \cite{BB07}.
+Coupier {\it et al.}\/ \cite{CT11} proved that for $d=2$ the DSF is a tree almost surely.
+Ferrari {\it et al.}\/ \cite{FLT04} also studied a directed random graph on a Poisson point process, however, the mechanism used to construct edges in that model incorporates more independence than is available in the DSF.
+They proved that their random graph is a connected tree in dimensions $2$ and $3$, and a forest in dimensions $4$ and more.